- Car Rentals

 Dodda Alada Mara is a single Banyan tree that is 400 years old and has spread over 3 acres of land.
 This tree is said to be the largest tree in Karnataka and the second largest in India.
 It has a circumference of more than 250 m and has more than a thousand aerial roots.
 In last 10-15 years the main root of the tree succumbed to natural disease, and thus the tree now looks like many different trees.
 The area is fenced and well-maintained with pathways, bright cement seats and handy dustbins.

 There is small temple dedicated to Lord Muneshwara (Lord Shiva).
-It is believed that .....
+It .....

 At a distance of 54.5 km from Bangalore City Junction and 95 km from Mysore Junction, Ramanagara is a town in Karnataka.
 It is also the headquarters of Ramanagara district.
 It is base for few good short trekking trails near Bangalore.